fastgh/event/README.md

-# Event
-  Type-safe in-process pub/sub event library, for Go language
+# Type-safe in-process pub/sub event library, for Go language

 # Features
   - Type-safe: every kind of event is a concrete go type instead of error-prone interface{} or map[string]interface{}.
 Unmatched event is rejected.